 Top-Quality Treatment for Emergencies

 When you receive care at Tidelands Health hospitals for a medical emergency, you’re more likely to survive than at many other hospitals in the nation.
-You can trust us to provide the best possible outcome of your emergency because Healthgrades, the nation’s leading independent health care consumer research organization, gave five-star ratings in 2015 to our treatment of:
+You can trust us to provide the best possible outcome of your emergency because we have been nationally recognized for our treatment of:

 - Diabetic emergencies – Tidelands Georgetown Memorial Hospital